← Back to Learn

 BPC-157 stands for Body Protection Compound-157.
 It's a synthetic peptide consisting of 15 amino acids, derived from a larger protective protein naturally found in human gastric juice.
 Researchers classify it as a "stable gastric pentadecapeptide" because of its unusual stability in the harsh acidic environment of the stomach.

-Unlike many compounds in the optimization world, BPC-157 isn't about performance enhancement or body composition.
-It's a repair molecule.
+Unlike many compounds in the optimization world, BPC-157 isn't about performance enhancement or body composition — if body composition tracking is your goal, a DEXA scan is the right tool for that.
+BPC-157 is a repair molecule.
 The research points to a compound that helps the body heal faster and more completely from injury.

 Key distinction: BPC-157 is not a steroid, not a hormone, and not a growth hormone releasing peptide.
 It's a signaling molecule focused on tissue repair and protection.
 It doesn't build muscle, alter hormone levels, or act as a performance-enhancing drug.
 It tells your body to repair damaged tissue more effectively.